 I am fully insured and continue to develop my skills and knowledge of Canine Massage Therapy through the attendance of Continuous Professional Development (CPD).

 I am a member of the Canine Massage Guild, a Professional Body for Canine Massage Therapists.
 The Guild promotes high standards and safe practice.

 My Professional Training

-Having trained previously in human massage I researched how massage could improve a dogs mobility and assist with muscuskeletal issues, and came across the Diploma in Therapeutic Canine Massage, training with Natalie Lenton.
-It was an intensive two year course training in both practical skills and advanced canine anatomy and physiology, along with four types of massage – Swedish, Sports, Deep Tissue and Myofascial Release (both Direct and Indirect).
+The Clinical Canine Massage Practitioner Programme with the Canine Massage Therapy Centre was an intensive two year course training taking place over 800 hours of study in both practical skills and advanced canine anatomy and physiology, along with four types of massage – Swedish, Sports, Deep Tissue and Myofascial Release (both Direct and Indirect).